Shoe Scoring System Overview

 To simplify and summarize our thoughts on shoes, we thought it would be helpful to develop a system that displays a quick snapshot of our reviews to our followers.
 Some people do this with a 10-point scale, others do it with colors, we do it with pigeons (i.e. robots).

-Over the course of much discussion and debate, we decided to roll with a 15-point system, divided into three categories: form, fit, and function.
+Over the course of much discussion and debate, we decided to roll with a 5-tiered letter grading system (replacing our previous three category, 15-point system).
+The grading tiers will apply to four categories: design, value, performance, and overall score.
 We’ll break down what each of those means in the section below, but we wanted this to encompass all aspects of the shoe with equal measure.
 We also wanted to make sure that we use the scale appropriately.
-Meaning, if a shoe has a terrible fit, it will actually get a low score.
+Meaning, if a shoe has a terrible design or value, it will actually get a low grade.
 Too many shoe reviewers, pizza reviewers (looking at you, Mr. Portnoy), and other reviewers use a 10-point scale but rarely or never go below a 5.
 What’s the point of having the lower half of a scale?

-In our opinion, a low score is bad, a middle score is average, and a high score is great.
+In our opinion, a low grade (D) is bad, a middle score (B) is average, and an S-tier score is unbeatable.
 And that’s how we rate our shoes.
-So if you see something below a 5, you’ll know we don’t like it.
-If it’s between a 6-10, it’s fine.
-And if it’s between 11-15, it’s one of the better or best shoes we’ve tested in recent memory.
+So if you see something in the red range (C & D), you’ll know we don’t love it or genuinely hate it.
+If it’s an A or B, it’s great or pretty good.
+And if it’s an S, it’s one of the best shoes of the year.
+Here’s a more concise breakdown:

 When it comes to multiple reviewers on a review, we’ll average out the scores but list each reviewers total in the conclusion of the review.